haseebraza715/haseeb.dev/content/projects/Easter Bunny King.md

 github: 'https://github.com/haseebraza715/Easter-Bunny-king'
 tech:
   - C
+  - Process Management
+  - Signals & Pipes
   - File I/O
   - Linux-Compatible
 ---

-🐰 A playful C program that brings spring to life by letting you manage a bunny poetry contest, where each fluffy contestant competes to become the Easter Bunny King.
-Users can register bunnies with their poems, track egg counts, and update or delete entries — all through a simple command-line interface with file-based storage on Linux systems.
+🐰 A fun C-based command-line program that simulates a springtime bunny poetry contest!
+Bunny contestants register with their names and poems, then compete by "watering" — reciting poems to earn red eggs.
+Using Linux system calls (`fork`, `signal`, `pipe`), each child process sends egg counts to the parent, which updates a file-based leaderboard and declares the Easter Bunny King.
+All data is stored persistently, and the application supports full bunny management: add, list, modify, and delete.